KJBock/creativeresponses2pma/pages/about.md

 {% include feature/jumbotron.html objectid="exphoto_01" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="About the Collection;Acknowledgements" %}

 # About the Collection